hoverkraft-tech/docker-hub-tag-delete/README.md

 ## Branching Scheme

-* `master` is the default branch that changes should be pulled into.
+* `main` is the default branch that changes should be pulled into.
 * `v1` is a "stable" branch.
 * _tags_ are created by maintainer based on changes.